lowcodeunit/public-web-docs/docs/getting-started/global-edge-network.md

 ![Configure project settings](/img/screenshots/configure-project-settings.png)

 We'll need to create a CNAME record that maps our preferred subdomain (apex domains are not currently supported for projects) to the appropriate Global Edge Network (GEN) endpoint for your project.
-You can grab your GEN endpoint from the UI just under the host input
+You can grab your GEN endpoint from the UI just under the host input.

 ![Configure project host input](/img/screenshots/configure-project-host-input.png)